 A SHARED RESPECT

 DCAF was founded by Henry C. Lockett III and Linda C. Stedman.
-The pair was instrumental in presenting Trappings’s at Flagstaff’s Coconino Center for the Arts, where the show originated in 1986.
+The pair were instrumental in presenting Trappings’s at Flagstaff’s Coconino Center for the Arts, where the show originated in 1986.
 Lockett, a third-generation Arizonan, collected Western art and chaired the Trappings committee.
-Stedman, a 25-year Flagstaff resident, was the Center’s installationist for 8 years.
+Stedman, a 44-year Flagstaff resident, was the Center’s installationist for 8 years.
 She also freelanced for galleries and museums in the United States and Europe.
 Besides a shared sense of humor, the duo also shared respect for the exacting standards yet humble nature that characterized the artists of Trappings.

 In 1996, the struggling Coconino Center for the Arts closed.
 Trappings patron and Lockett’s good friend, James Offield, was unwilling to let the exhibition be relegated to the history books.
 He offered financial support and his Sedona ranch, El Rojo Grande, as an exhibition space.
 Though an outdoor venue posed many challenges, the opportunity to keep Trappings alive was intriguing.
 Lockett and Stedman were up to the challenge and formed a new organization to present the exhibit.